brentley/ecsworkshop/content/migration/buildenvironment.md

 {{% /expand %}}

-- Once the deployment is complete, it's time to move to the next step where we will deploy the actual container as a service.
+- Once the deployment is complete, let's access the EC2 instance and test our application.